 To ensure that anyone requesting access to this information is the data subject we require two pieces of identification: one photo ID and the other to show current address.
 We will copy this information and store it for up to 24 months as a record of due diligence

 Please note that Quarriers is fully aware that your personal data is confidential and as such, we strive to maintain the confidentiality of and protect your information in accordance with our normal procedures and all applicable laws.

 What sources do we share information with and why?

-Due to the nature of the business we operate, which is obliged to comply with requirements under the Regulation of Care (Scotland) Act 2001, Quarriers have a legal basis to gather personal information about people we support.
-We may share your information with statutory agencies (for example the Police) when required to do so or the Scottish Child Abuse Inquiry when required to do so.
+Due to the nature of the business we operate, which is obliged to comply with requirements under the Regulation of Care (Scotland) Act 2001, Quarriers has a legal basis to gather personal information about people we support.
+We may share your information with statutory agencies (for example the Police) or the Scottish Child Abuse Inquiry when required to do so.

 What is Quarriers retention period for keeping your personal information?

-For children under the age of 16 all records must be retained for a period of 100 years.
-Please note that as Quarriers are a current active participant in the Scottish Child Abuse Inquiry, we are restricted from destroying files until such times that the Scottish Child Abuse Inquiry is concluded and confirms that these restrictions have been lifted.
+For children under the age of 16, all records must be retained for a period of 100 years.
+Please note that as Quarriers is a current active participant in the Scottish Child Abuse Inquiry, we are restricted from destroying files until such time as the Scottish Child Abuse Inquiry is concluded and confirms that these restrictions have been lifted.

 What are your rights as an individual in regards to how your data is used?

 You can ask us to delete, remove or stop using your personal information if there is no need for us to keep it, which is known as the right to erasure, or the right to be forgotten.

 You can object to us keeping or using your personal information.
 This is known as the right to object.